Congress of Guerrero

 The Honorable Congress of the State of Guerrero (Honorable Congreso del Estado de Guerrero) is the legislative branch of the government of the State of Guerrero.
 The Congress is the governmental deliberative body of Guerrero, which is equal to, and independent of, the executive.

 The Congress is unicameral and consists of 46 deputies.
 28 deputies are elected on a first-past-the-post basis, one for each district in which the entity is divided, while 18 are elected through a system of proportional representation.
 Deputies are elected to serve for a three-year term.

+History

+Constituent Congress

+The Constituent Congress was installed on January 30, 1850, in the city of Iguala, which was then the capital of the state.
+By decree number 32, dated January 12 of the same year, the Local Congress established the territorial division of the State, which was made up of nine electoral districts.
+The first Electoral Law of the State was enacted on October 6, 1851.

+In the Provisional Organic Law for the Internal Arrangement of the State, enacted in March 1850, the figure of the Government Council was established, which had permanent deputation functions and was made up of three Councilors appointed by the Congress.

+The State Congress has had different headquarters, the first in the city of Iguala in the first three months of the year 1850; The second was in Ciudad Guerrero from April 1850 until 1871, and finally, the city of Chilpancingo de los Bravo, which was definitively declared the seat of the three branches of government.